How do you know when it’s too cold to ride your motorcycle?

 You could check your phone from the safety of your couch.

-You could step outside, and see if you get soaked.
+You could step outside, and see if if it’s snowing.

-Me, I just ask Hector, my bright orange cat.
+Me, I just ask Hector, my bright orange biker cat for advice.

 Hector’s Head of Motorcycle Security around here.

-So he’s often out in the shed, snoring loudly at potential thieves.
+So he’s often out in the garage, snoring loudly at potential thieves.

-But every year, without warning, he suddenly moves his security operation inside, to the guest bedroom.
+But every year, he suddenly moves his security operation inside, to the guest bedroom.

 His muddy paw prints on the clean white quilt spell out a clear message.